Frontpage0x/frontpage0x/README.md

 - Names of forums are determined by the number of existing tokens
 - Non-refundable deposits by moderators to keep them in check.
 - Tokens can be forfeited by moderators.
 (A single one for a specified time.)
 This seems like a strong way to disincentivize and punish malicious users.
-- "Likes" are added to better incentivize content creators and moderators.
+- "Upvoting" are added to better incentivize content creators and moderators.
 This also allows reputation from taking over. i.e. ideas over people.
 - "Free" upvotes and downvotes can also be seen as new bonders bonding and old bonders leaving the contributor.

 **Possible considerations**
 - ~Moderator voting by forum token holders.~  A user attack by a rogue actor seems too possible.
 Nobody votes on moderators except moderators.
 Users can always group up to make a new forum or join one with more acceptable moderators.
-- ~Instead of district0x stakers determining bonders percentage from "likes" (upvotes), contributors do.~ To make reputation a standardized thing, this will not be implemented.
+- ~Instead of district0x stakers determining bonders percentage from upvotes, contributors do.~ To make reputation a standardized thing, this will not be implemented.
 - ~Another possible idea is to have districts in district0x have a version of the features mentioned above natively.
 District0x stakers would vote on moderators and forum participants will need to be the district0x stakers.
 A certain amount of a depositor's district0x stake will be burned by moderators when they deem the depositor has broken policies too many times.
-DNT could also be used for "likes".~
+DNT could also be used for "upvotes".~

 **Tasks to do**